Legislative Budget and Policy Analyst

-Analysts help the JBC develop the State budget, which totaled over $30.0 billion in fiscal year 2019-20.
+Analysts help the JBC develop the State budget, which totals over $39.0 billion in fiscal year 2022-23.
 Analysts evaluate agency budget requests and provide recommendations to the JBC through written documents and public testimony.
+This includes researching and analyzing fiscal, administrative, and policy issues that affect state agency expenditures.
 This process requires interactions with state agencies, legislators, private stakeholders, and interested members of the public.
 After the JBC makes budget decisions, analysts write and formalize the annual budget bill for introduction to the state legislature.

 Qualifications and skills: